 “Hi, I’m Marley.
 I’m 12 and I am a very happy dog!
-I used to have terrible, itchy skin driving myself crazy scratching all the time…not to mention making my owner a little mad…thump, thump, thump on the floor every time I tried to get that really itchy spot!
-Well that’s all in the past since my old man found UWDogs.
-I’m now itch-free, even when I roll in the grass!
-Plus I smell like a perfect coconut, just like when we go on holiday to the beach…and trust me fellas, the little white fluffy lady-dogs really love it!
-Oh yay, living the dream at 12, thanks to my old man and UWDogs!”
+I used to have terrible, itchy skin driving myself crazy scratching all the time…not to mention making my owner a little mad…thump, thump, thump on the floor (day & night) – every time I tried to get to that really itchy spot!

-Marley’s owner humorously under-plays his plight, but the on-going frustration (and pain) endured by Marley, itching and scratching himself silly is something both Marley, and his owner have persevered for over 10 years.
+Marley’s owner humorously under-plays his plight, but the on-going frustration (and pain) endured by Marley, itching and scratching himself day & night is something both Marley, and his owner persevered for over 10 years.

-Do you have a dog that is itching themselves red-raw ?
+Do you have a dog that’s itching themselves red-raw?

-Have you thought about using pH balanced products?
+Have you thought about what you’re using on them at bath-time?

-Now there may be a myriad of reasons why your dog is itching.
+There are a myriad of reasons why your dog could be itching.
 After all, they’re all different.

-Topical skin allergies may play a part, or the food they eat; or maybe even the affect of the different grasses or the water they play in.
+Topical skin allergies may play a part, or the food they eat.
+Maybe even the affect of the different grasses or the water they play in.